 The Mechai Learning Commons

 The traditional elementary library has been reimagined as The Mechai Learning Commons (MLC), which opened in a new exciting space at the beginning of the 2015-2016 academic year.
 The MLC provides access to a collection of picture books, easy chapter books and junior fiction for reading pleasure, including mother tongue titles.
 It also holds an extensive collection of non-fiction books for inquirers from easy through to junior level.
-The MLC collection includes many digital resources such as PebbleGo, PowerKnowledge, InfoBits and Tumblebooks, all available through our online subscriptions using your NIST username and password.
-Search engines and news sources can be accessed also from the elementary tab.
+The MLC collection includes many digital resources including PebbleGo, PowerKnowledge and Tumblebooks, news and magazines, which are accessible through Veracross.

 The Secondary Library

-The Secondary Library is a purpose-built facility that can be found on the main floor of the secondary building, next to the secondary office.
+The Secondary Library can be found on the main floor of the secondary building, next to the secondary office.
 This library houses a collection of junior, young adult and adult fiction, as well as non-fiction books, for students in Years 7-13 and adults.
-There are a wealth of magazines and newspapers at the Secondary Library that can be borrowed for leisure reading.
-We maintain a number of online subscriptions, including World Book and Britannica Encyclopedias, EBSCO, JSTOR, Project Muse, Access Science, Global NewsBank, ABC Clio, Country Reports, BrainPop, and Teen Health & Wellness.
-All databases are accessible using your NIST username and password.
+There are a wealth of magazines and newspapers in the Secondary Library that can be borrowed for leisure reading.
+We maintain a number of online subscriptions, including Britannica Encyclopedia, EBSCO, JSTOR, and BrainPop.
+All databases, digital news and magazines are accessible through Veracross.